WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 10: Verify behavior when age input is left empty

-Verify the behavior when the age field is left empty
+As a user I check the behavior when the age field is left empty

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|